 - One of the SCCs on which UE is configured to report SSB based measurements when neither PCC nor PSCC is in the same band, so that the selected SCC shall be an SCC where the UE is configured with SS-RSRP measurement reporting if such SCC exists, otherwise the selected SCC is determined by UE implementation.

-The UE shall also be capable of performing SS-RSRP, SS-RSRQ, and SS-SINR measurements for at least 2 SSBs on serving cell for each of the other serving carrier(s) in the same band.
+The UE shall also be capable of performing SS-RSRP, SS-RSRQ, SS-SINR, CSI-RSRP, CSI-RSRQ and CSI-SINR measurements for at least 2 SSBs and 2 CSI-RS resources if configured on serving cell for each of the other serving carrier(s) in the same band.

 9.2.4 Measurement Reporting Requirements